AdobeDocs/experience-manager-cloud-manager.en/help/overview/user-journey.md

 ---
-title: Customer Journey
+title: User Journey
-description: This document lays out the different onboarding scenarios and explains your journey to get started with Cloud Manager.
+description: This document lays out the different onboarding scenarios and explains your getting started journey with Cloud Manager.
 exl-id: deb3429c-dfcf-4e52-9aba-d9368aa240e6
 ---

-# Customer Journey {#customer-journey}
+# User Journey {#user-journey}

-As an Adobe Experience Manager customer, you may:
+As an Adobe Experience Manager user, you may:

 * Be new to AEM.
 * Be currently using AEM 6.x.